Touring the Winnipeg facility of the Royal Canadian Mint

 I caught an abbreviated tour on Winnipeg’s Doors Open weekend.
 As this was on a Saturday, it was quiet.
 The machines were not operating.
 But our guide still provided interesting information.

 A banner in the vault area displays the poppy coin.
 (In addition to coin production, the Mint provides precious metal storage, gold assaying services, and gold and silver refining.)
 In 2004, the Royal Canadian Mint issued the 25 cent Canadian poppy coin, the world’s first coloured circulation coin.
 In the centre of the coin was a red poppy stamped in reverse with pressurized ink and covered with a fluorescent security coating.
 The coin also became known as the spy coin.
 U.S. defense contractors travelling in Canada filed confidential espionage reports about the coins.
 They said the unfamiliar and innovative coating appeared to be nanotechnology and feared the black dot in the centre was a listening device.
 One contractor claimed someone put two coins into the outside pockets of his overcoat after he had emptied them in the morning.

 A boutique and a small interactive coin museum occupy the main floor of the building.
 The boutique sells collector coins, Royal Canadian Mint clothing, and souvenirs.
 The interactive museum offers the opportunity to mint your own coin for a fee.
 Other items on display include a scale used to weigh gold from 1908 to the 1970s.

 Tours of the Mint run daily at a cost of $6 per adult and $3 per child aged 5 to 17.
 A family rate of $15 is available.
+Rates are reduced on weekend days.
 Reservations are recommended because tour group size is limited.
 If you want to see the machines in action, visit on a weekday.